Klaudius Harsch

-Klaudius Harsch (born 23 January 2001) is a German curler from Rastatt, Germany.
+Klaudius Harsch (born 23 January 2001) is a German curler from Kempten, Germany.

 Career

+Juniors

 Harsch made his first appearance at the World Junior-B Curling Championships in 2018.
 There, his team of Sixten Totzek, Joshua Sutor, Jan-Luca Häg and Till Wunderlich won the bronze medal game, sending them to the 2018 World Junior Curling Championships.
 At the championship, the team just missed the playoffs with a 4–5 record after losing their final round robin draw to Canada's Tyler Tardi.
 Their fifth-place finish earned the team a spot at the 2019 World Junior Curling Championships without having to qualify through the B Championship.
 They did not have a good performance at the 2019 championship, finishing with a 3–6 round robin record and being relegated to the B Championship for the following season.
 They would, however, qualify again through the 2019 World Junior-B Curling Championships in December 2019 to secure a spot at the 2020 World Junior Curling Championships.
 There, Harsch and his German rink would have their best finish to date, qualifying for the playoffs for the first time with a 6–3 record.
 They then lost to Canada's Jacques Gauthier in the semifinal 7–4 and Scotland's James Craik in the bronze medal game 6–5, settling for fourth place.
+Harsch returned as an alternate for the Benjamin Kapp team at the 2022 World Junior Curling Championships, where the German rink would win the silver medal, after losing again to Scotland's Craik 7–1 in the final.

+Mens

 For the 2020–21 season, Harsch began skipping his own team.
-He competed in his first World Men's Curling Championship that season as alternate for the German National Team skipped by Sixten Totzek.
+He competed in his first World Men's Curling Championship that season as alternate for the German National Team skipped by former junior teammate Sixten Totzek.
 The team finished in tenth place with a 4–9 record.
+Harsch would then join the Totzek team as their third, competing at the 2022 European Curling Championships, where they would finish the round robin with a 3–6 record, but would qualify them for the 2023 World Men's Curling Championship.
+At the World's, the team again finished with a losing record of 4–8, failing to qualify for the playoffs.
+At the end of the season, Harsch left the Totzek rink to focus on his university studies.